-The publisher Klett-Cotta and the Allianz Kulturstiftung award the Jean Améry Prize for European Essay Writing 2020 to the outstanding intellectual and publicist Ivan Krastev.
+The Allianz Kulturstiftung and the publishing house Klett-Cotta award the Jean Améry Prize for European Essay Writing 2020 to the outstanding intellectual and publicist Ivan Krastev.
 The jury, chaired by Robert Menasse, gives the following reasons for its decision to award the 15,000 Euro prize to Ivan Krastev:

 "The clarity of thought against the commitment of time – this is one of the things Ivan Krastev and Jean Améry have in common.
 In his approach to our present, Krastev undermines discursive surfaces, in the spirit of Jean Améry’s concept of enlightenment, in order to focus attention on what is repressed and beyond repair, but all the more reason to be cautious about.
 In his work, he meticulously examines the question of what democracy and liberalism mean beyond mere phrasing, and makes it clear that they can only be sustained if it is understood anew, time and again, that freedom is always and exclusively freedom for the one who thinks differently. [...]“

 The 2020 jury was composed of author and historian Philipp Blom, writer Ulrike Draesner, literary critic Katja Gasser, publisher and poet Michael Krüger as well as literary scholar Thomas Strässle.